Reading Is Fundamental Welcomes Ashley Lyons and Marc Walby to the RIF Board

-Reading Is Fundamental (RIF) delivers free books and literacy resources to children and families in underserved communities in the United States.
+Reading Is Fundamental (RIF) delivers free books and literacy support to children and families in underserved communities in the United States.
 By giving children the opportunity to own a book, RIF inspires them to become lifelong readers and achieve their full potential.
 As the nation's largest children's literacy nonprofit, RIF has placed 410 million books in the hands of more than 39 million children since it was established in 1966.
-Learn more and help RIF provide books to kids who need them most, visit RIF.org
+Learn more and help RIF provide books to kids who need them most, visit RIF.org.